Merkaffe/iAPS/README.md

 # OmnipodKit

 A prototype unified pump manager to (eventually) handle all Omnipod pod types!
-Note that this is an early & incomplete prototyping work -- use at your own risk!
+Note that this is early & evolving prototyping work -- use at your own risk!

 When doing an "Add Pump", select "All Omnipod Types" to select the new OmnipodKit pump manager.
 The actual Omnipod pod type will be selected during the pump manager initialization sequence.